uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 **Figure10: Bike-share stops in London area**

-In the dataset there are 802 stops, as shown in the figure above.
+In the data set there are 802 stops, as shown in the figure above.
 We will be looking at two stops:

   Triangle Car Park, Hyde Park : Located right in the middle of the famous tourist attraction Hyde Park.
 (Will be later denoted as Hyde)
   Queen Street 1, Bank : Located in the central of business districts .
 (Will be later denoted as CBD)